 At the same time, ERP solutions also allow manufacturers to perform real-time data analyses, which enables them to understand and respond to market conditions more quickly and competitively.
 As a result of these combined efforts, these companies are better equipped to deliver on customer expectations, especially turnaround and delivery times, which ultimately helps build their bottom line.

-15 Features and Functions to Look For In Your ERP System
+15 Features and Functions to Look For In Your Next Manufacturing ERP Software Solution

 Now that we've covered why manufacturers need ERP, let's dive into another part of the process: How can you make sure you're choosing the right solution?
 Are there certain aspects you should prioritize over others?